raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 in `conf.json`.
 Thus, `logging_conf.json` could also be used as a template.

 **IMPORTANT:** when running the script for the first time, it might take some time reading the images if there are a lot of them (e.g. more than 1000).
-The next run of the script, since the images are already loaded on memory, the images will be read quickly.

 ### Script Inputs/Outputs
 The system can take as **inputs**: